Coeroenie Airstrip

 Coeroeni Airstrip (ICAO: SMCI) is an airstrip located near Kuruni (variant spellings: Coeroeni, Coeroenie, or Curuni) in Suriname.
 It was constructed as part of Operation Grasshopper.

+The Airstrip is in the vicinity of the disputed border area between Guyana and Suriname called the Tigri Area.

+History

+In 1959, the Coeroenie Airstrip was constructed as part of operation Grasshopper, to access the interior, and to map mineral resources.
+In 1965, a camp was constructed near the airstrip to house workers for a planned weir.

 Charters and destinations

-Charter Airlines serving this airport are:
+Charter airlines serving this airport are: